HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/SetGenericJVMArgumentsCorePod.md

 In a containerized HCL DX environment, most configuration settings must be defined in the Helm chart (`values.yaml`) before you run a Helm upgrade to apply them.
 Because the Helm chart does not provide parameters for setting generic JVM arguments on the dx-core pod, you must configure them differently.

-This article describes how to set generic JVM arguments for the dx-core pod in a containerized HCL DX environment.
+This documentation describes how to set generic JVM arguments for the dx-core pod in a containerized HCL DX environment.

 ## Instructions